Perceptron: Perceptron cycling theorem

+Learning a Boolean function

+Consider a dataset where the $x$ are from $\{-1, +1\}^n$, that is, the vertices of an n-dimensional hypercube centered at origin, and $y = \theta(x_i)$.
+That is, all data points with positive $x_i$ have $y=1$, and vice versa.
+By the perceptron convergence theorem, a perceptron would converge after making at most $n$ mistakes.

+If we were to write a logical program to perform the same task, each positive example shows that one of the coordinates is the right one, and each negative example shows that its complement is a positive example.
+By collecting all the known positive examples, we eventually eliminate all but one coordinate, at which point the dataset is learned.

+This bound is asymptotically tight in terms of the worst-case.
+In the worst-case, the first presented example is entirely new, and gives $n$ bits of information, but each subsequent example would differ minimally from previous examples, and gives 1 bit each.
+After $n+1$ examples, there are $2n$ bits of information, which is sufficient for the perceptron (with $2n$ bits of information).

+However, it is not tight in terms of expectation if the examples are presented uniformly at random, since the first would give $n$ bits, the second $n/2$ bits, and so on, taking $O(\ln n)$ examples in total.

 Variants

 The pocket algorithm with ratchet (Gallant, 1990) solves the stability problem of perceptron learning by keeping the best solution seen so far "in its pocket".
 The pocket algorithm then returns the solution in the pocket, rather than the last solution.
 It can be used also for non-separable data sets, where the aim is to find a perceptron with a small number of misclassifications.
 However, these solutions appear purely stochastically and hence the pocket algorithm neither approaches them gradually in the course of learning, nor are they guaranteed to show up within a given number of learning steps.

 The Maxover algorithm (Wendemuth, 1995) is "robust" in the sense that it will converge regardless of (prior) knowledge of linear separability of the data set.
 In the linearly separable case, it will solve the training problem – if desired, even with optimal stability (maximum margin between the classes).
-For non-separable data sets, it will return a solution with a small number of misclassifications.
+For non-separable data sets, it will return a solution with a computable small number of misclassifications.
 In all cases, the algorithm gradually approaches the solution in the course of learning, without memorizing previous states and without stochastic jumps.
 Convergence is to global optimality for separable data sets and to local optimality for non-separable data sets.

 The Voted Perceptron (Freund and Schapire, 1999), is a variant using multiple weighted perceptrons.
 The algorithm starts a new perceptron every time an example is wrongly classified, initializing the weights vector with the final weights of the last perceptron.
 Each perceptron will also be given another weight corresponding to how many examples do they correctly classify before wrongly classifying one, and at the end the output will be a weighted vote on all perceptrons.